bbc/tal/other/codingstyle.md

 ### Non Function Blocks - *No*

-Non-function code blocks should not be used.
+Non-function code blocks must not be used.
 JavaScript does not support block scope and using non-function code blocks harms readability.

 ## Semantic